-In respect of national youth policy or European youth strategy the third interviews confirm the results of the second interviews: E+/YiA projects contribute very little, if at all, to a strengthened interest in these topics.
+In respect of very specific facets of Europe/the EU - the European youth strategy - the third interviews confirm the results of the second interviews: E+/YiA projects contribute very little, if at all, to a strengthened interest in these topics.
+The same can also be observed concerning national youth policies.

 Two to three years after the project - and in accordance with the results of the second interviews - small effects of the E+/YiA projects on the understanding and appreciation of participation and active citizenship become apparent.
 While some interviewees do not understand the terms before they take part in the project, again some of them are now rather familiar with them respectively partly obtain a picture of participation and citizenship.
 A few interviewees report in the third interview, that due to the project they started to think more about what it means to be an active citizen.
-Therefore, it can be stated, that E+/YiA projects can convey an idea of what participation and active citizenship mean, whereby a learning effect through being asked about this in three interviews must be assumed.
+Therefore, it can be stated, that E+/YiA projects can convey an idea of what participation and active citizenship mean, whereby a learning effect through being asked about this in three interviews can be assumed.

 The effects of the project on several interviewees on their appreciation of participation and citizenship described in the second interview are repeated by again several of them in the third interview.
 They are encouraged towards a more proactive attitude to society and community.
-What is very much connected to this is, that they meet likeminded people in the project, while before the project they feel a kind of isolated with their ideas to participate having no other motivated people around them.
+Very much connected to this is that they meet like-minded people in the project, while before the project they feel kind of isolated with their ideas to participate having no other motivated people around them.
 In return, they then consciously begin to share their enthusiasm in their living environment.
-Two Finnish interviewees perceive their participation in the projects as participation and also represent this opinion in the third interview. - All in all, these effects must be described as subtle.
+Two Finnish interviewees perceive their participation in the projects as a specific type of participation in society and also hold this opinion in the third interview. - Overall, these effects have to be described as subtle.

-According to the third interviews the slightly stronger awareness of democracy and democracy values found in the second interviews seem to be persistent.
+According to the third interviews the slightly stronger awareness of democracy and democracy values found in the second interviews seems to be persistent.
 Two of the all in all few remarks mentioning a project effect come from Finnish interviewees who say, that the project showed them what democracy looks like in practice.
-It can be concluded, that the project they participated in offered an adequate learning field through active participation; besides discussing terms like democracy, participation and citizenship this is an ideal setting for the promotion of democracy, participation and citizenship.
+It can be concluded, that the project they participated in offered an adequate learning environment through active participation; besides discussing terms like democracy, participation and citizenship this is an ideal setting for the promotion of democracy, participation and citizenship.

-In respect of the notion and appreciation of participation, citizenship and democracy the following probable influences must be taken into account: the fact, that the interviewees are older at the time of the third interviews, that many other influences, e.g. the current political situation in their country affect them and partly that they are prepared for the respective questions and learned about the terms within the first and second interviews.
-The political situation in Austria with a right-wing populist government since December 2017 until May 2019 effects that a few Austrian interviewees vote with a fostered awareness of the importance to take part in democratic elections.
-Also the high willingness to vote is expressed in both, the second and third interviews.
+In respect of the notion and appreciation of participation, citizenship and democracy the following likely influences must be taken into account: the fact, that the interviewees are older at the time of the third interviews, that many other influences, e.g. the current political situation in their country, affect them and that they are partly prepared for the respective questions and learned about the terms within the first and second interviews.
+The political situation in Austria with a coalition between conservative and right-wing populist parties between December 2017 and May 201987 had the effect that a few Austrian interviewees voted in parliamentary elections with a fostered awareness of the importance to take part in democratic elections.
+The high willingness to vote is expressed in both, the second and third interviews.